Homological algebra of Nakayama algebras and 321-avoiding permutations: Translation

-\end{proof} \begin{remark} When $A$ has $n$ simple modules, the module $e_{n-1} J^1$ is the zero module and thus always has injective dimension zero.
-In fact this is the only module of the form $e_i J^1$ of injective dimension zero as those module are a proper submodule of another indecomposable module, namely $e_i A$, when they are non-zero.
+\end{corollary} \begin{proof} Just set $k=c_i$ in Proposition \ref{translatepropo}. \end{proof} \begin{remark} When $A$ has $n$ simple modules, the module $e_{n-1} J^1$ is the zero module and thus always has injective dimension zero.
+In fact this is the only module of the form $e_i J^1$ of injective dimension zero as those modules are proper submodules of another indecomposable module, namely $e_i A$, when they are non-zero.

 \end{remark}

 \begin{corollary} A module of the form $e_s J^t$ for $1 \leq t \leq c_s -1$ and $s \neq n-1$ has injective dimension at most one if and only if $d_{s+c_s-1}-c_s+t=d_{s+t-1}$ and in this case the injective dimension is equal to one.
 Especially: $e_s J^1$ has injective dimension at most one if and only if $d_{s+c_s-1}-c_s-t=d_{s+t-1}$.